-A protective order is a court order that protects an individual from someone’s threats or other actions.
+A protective order is a court order that protects you from someone’s threats or other actions.
 Also known as a restraining order, a protective order can limit someone from having any contact with you or your family.
 Violating a civil protection order in Colorado can result in an arrest and jail time.

 Protective orders can be temporary or permanent.
 In an emergency situation, you can go to the police to ask for an emergency protection order when the courts are not open.
-A temporary protective order can be issued to protect someone for a short period.
+A temporary protective order can be issued to protect you for a short period.
 A permanent protective order may last forever (permanent) unless it is modified or terminated.

-For a permanent protective order, also known as a permanent restraining order (PRO), the other person will have the chance to respond to the motion.2 This requires properly serving the other person with notice of the hearing.
-However, if the accused does not show up to the PRO hearing, the court will generally grant the order.
+For a permanent protective order, also known as a permanent restraining order (PRO), the other person (“restrained party”) will have the chance to respond to the motion.2 This requires properly serving the other person with notice of the hearing.
+However, if the accused does not show up to the PRO hearing, the court will generally grant the permanent order.

 - Sexual assault

-- Entering or remaining on premises
+- Entering or remaining on premises of the family home

 Colorado law has been updated to include digital contact as prohibited contact under a permanent protective order.
 Contact includes: